UC Master Gardeners, Santa Clara County, CA

 Packet Comments - Bred by Elwyn Meader and Albert Yeager, and introduced in 1959.
 It is the product of a cross between New Hampshire Midget and Pumpkin Rind.
 Melons are 6–8 inches in diameter, weighing 3–5 lb.
 The entire fruit turns golden yellow when ripe.
 The salmon pink flesh is pleasantly sweet.
 It ripens extremely early and is great for northern gardeners, ripening in 70 days.

 Experimenter Comments - This is the only variety that failed to produce satisfactory tasting fruit.
-Fruits were 6–8 lb and 7–8" diameter with large black seeds.
+Fruits were 6–8 lb and 7–8 inch diameter with large black seeds.
 Flesh turned from salmon pink to salmon orange with expressed veining.
 Fruits were harvested from 83–175 days after seeding.
 Seed source was Seed Savers Exchange.

 2A) Blacktail Mountain